springboardmentor184-png/insider-threat-behavioral-intelligence-system/README.md

 ## Overview

-The **AI Insider Threat Behavioral Intelligence System** is a web-based cybersecurity application designed to identify potential insider threats by analyzing employee behavioral patterns.
-The system leverages **Machine Learning (Isolation Forest)** along with a **Hybrid Rule-Based Detection Engine** to monitor user activities, generate behavioral baselines, detect anomalies, and provide actionable security insights.
+The AI Insider Threat Behavioral Intelligence System is a web-based cybersecurity application designed to identify potential insider threats by analyzing employee behavioral patterns.
+The system leverages Machine Learning (Isolation Forest) along with a Hybrid Rule-Based Detection Engine to monitor user activities, generate behavioral baselines, detect anomalies, calculate insider risk scores, and provide actionable security insights.

-The application is built using **FastAPI**, **PostgreSQL**, **React**, and **Scikit-learn**, offering a secure and intelligent platform for insider threat detection and behavioral analytics.
+The application is built using FastAPI, PostgreSQL, React, and Scikit-learn, providing an intelligent platform for insider threat detection, behavioral analytics, and AI-powered risk assessment.

 ---